chlimous/42-born2beroot_guide/README.md

 </p>
 <p>
 <b>Types 2 (Hosted)</b>:
-These operate as an additional layer on top of your existing operating system, symplifying the management and accessbility of virtual machines.
+These operate as an additional layer on top of your existing operating system, symplifying the management and accessibility of virtual machines.
 You will often hear about Virtualbox and VMware Workstation.
 They are used on PCs.
 </p>

 For this born2beroot guide and as per the project requirements, we will be using Virtualbox, an open source type 2 hypervisor.